 Michael Tisserand: Yeah.
 And Patrick McDonnell is a student of George Herriman, and visually and spiritually, I would even say, is a follower of George Herriman.
 There’s a light, delicate, joyfulness in “Mutts” that comes out of Krazy Kat and Ignatz.

-But also, Charles Schultz said, when he came back from the military service — when he came back to the United States — he came across this book of “Krazy Kat” that E. E. Cummings had put out.
-And those “Krazy Kat” comics convinced Charles Schultz that he needed to do something beyond just a cartoon about cute little kids and bring in more depth and substance and more of his personal feelings into the strip.
+But also, Charles Schulz said, when he came back from the military service — when he came back to the United States — he came across this book of “Krazy Kat” that E. E. Cummings had put out.
+And those “Krazy Kat” comics convinced Charles Schulz that he needed to do something beyond just a cartoon about cute little kids and bring in more depth and substance and more of his personal feelings into the strip.
 And that’s what created Charlie Brown and Snoopy and “Peanuts.”

 Rico Gagliano: In a way, though, all of this talk about Herriman’s work is kind of secondary to the fascinating tale of Herriman’s life.
 Your book is subtitled, “Life in Black and White,” and that is because for basically his entire life.
 Herriman passed as a white man, when in fact, he was a person of color.
 First of all, tell us the story about how that fact came to light.